Copyright 2012 Eric Jonsson. All rights reserved.

 TYPE 1: The Life-Loving Professional

-This type of client or patron focuses on truly enjoying life.
+This type of patron focuses on truly enjoying life.
 They are on the go, even when at home.
 Because of their fast-paced lifestyles, what they value most is time.
 Respect their time.
 And remember, respect their time.

 From experience: As artists, our friends sometimes become emotional and cause us problems with our work that most other people don't have to face.
 (For an extreme example read about Soliere.)
 Sometimes these problems can temporarily damage even the best reputation....
 I paid to be driven to an important painting I was creating, and got a very long detour through some beautiful neighborhoods on some very famous boulevards only to arrive very late.
 Ended up being upset with my 'driver' and looking into the face of a very upset patron waiting for me so she could leave.
 The cost: The beginning of friction because of perceived disrespect of time.
-Soliere.
+Watch for Soliere types.

 TYPE 2: The Aesthete

 This type values the beauty in life; they value what is beautiful, both literally and figuratively.
 You'll see it in how they present themselves -- their dress, their manner, their speech, etc. You'll see it in their surroundings -- their beautiful neighborhood, their home, their interiors, etc. The Aesthete (ass•theet) derives pleasure from the things that beauty provides, one aspect of which is order.
 Because the creation process is anything but orderly, this type will focus on your completion date (to maintain order), the beauty of every moment of creation (be it in your studio or in their home), things that keep the continuity of beauty going.
-The person who seeks beauty seems to have a stong dislike for what the rest of the world would think of as the-problems-of-life, so the facade of beauty hides the distress.
+The person who seeks beauty seems to have a strong dislike for what the rest of the world would think of as the-problems-of-life, so the facade of beauty hides the distress.
 Their distress is private.
 When you see it, be very respectful of it.
 Very.

 From experience: While creating a painting about a terrace I hurried to near completion (Hint #1).
 I was so focused and so into it, many hours a day, for many weeks.
-Just before I neared completion, I was asked what else I was going do with it in such a way that I answered, in my most pleasant voice, "Look, I'm not Rembrandt or Michelangelo".
-I finished the painting, which was well received by all who viewed it.
+Just before I neared completion, I was asked what else I was going do with it in such a way that I answered, in my most pleasant voice, "Look, I'm not Rembrandt or Michelangelo."
+I finished the painting, which was very well received by all who viewed it.
 The painting was Fifth Avenue Terrace.
-It turned out that my patrons were going through a very difficult time.
+It turned out that my patrons were going through a very difficult and stressful time.

 TYPE 3: The Artistic Patron

 The first thing to learn here is that this type of patron secretly wishes they were you.
-They have a similiar personality type, and as such, will get along famously with you -- at first -- unless you learn quickly to keep things light.
+They have a similiar personality type, and as such, will get along famously with you -- at first -- as long as you learn quickly to keep things light.
 This type appreciates beauty and has a taste for the unusual, giving you a little more freedom in the creative process.
 (As an aside: Whether you are a studio artist or you work on site, this type will usually reveal themselves through disrespect of your work, your studio, you yourself, or all three.)
 Remember, they do love the artistic way, and who understands that way better than you.
-Play up the elements of creativity, and stay away from anything that might bring up their 'envy'.
+Play up the elements of creativity, and stay away from anything that might bring up their envy.

 From experience: I created a painting for an attorney and his wife once.
 During our initial meeting the attorney asked me who put together the very well-written description about what to expect during the painting process.
 (Perhaps he thought someone did if for me.)
 When I explained I had, the whole tone of the meeting changed from great to groan.
 (Not a highly charged question.
 Hmmmm...)
 I was invited to stay at their lovely home, which I declined, and later invited to dinners.
 They asked to give me a reception, which was later converted into a Christmas party / reception for myself and another artist.
 His actions, like the actions of others that so many artists face, in a political sense, were to try to knock down an artist who seemed threatening.
-(If you're really good, this will be a recurring theme.)
+(Note: If you're really good, this will be a recurring theme.)
 The lesson here is 'jealousy', which comes part and parcel with the Artistic Patron.
 As you've probably figured out by now, the jealousy issue is hard to tackle.
 You have to wade through it, and just stay focused on your creativity.
 In the end, your creative output will far outweigh these types of encounters.

 TYPE 4: The Investor